cmoon4/backyard_birdbot/README.md

 # save the results as a .csv file.
 df.to_csv('aiy_birds_V1_labelmap_amended.csv',index=False)
 ```
 This script simply searches Wikipedia using the scientific name (ex: Haemorhous cassinii) and the first result returns the "common" name (Cassin's finch).
 These names are then stored in a pandas dataset and saved as a separate .csv file.
+Hence why you can see the loaded label map is the amended file.
+Back to the main script: